Want to read this article later?

 Paralegals are professionals who work in law firms, but are not qualified as solicitors or chartered legal executives.
 Although paralegals used to be seen purely as support staff, the role of paralegal has moved beyond just assisting solicitors - paralegals are becoming a distinct group of legal professionals in their own right, although at present this kind of role is still usually seen as a stepping stone to becoming a solicitor or chartered legal executive, rather than a career in itself.

-It is also possible from September 2016 to pursue a Trailblazer Paralegal Apprenticeship.
+It is also now possible from to pursue a paralegal apprenticeship.
 As was the case for its predecessor (the Level 3 advanced apprenticeship in legal administration), this is designed to offer high-calibre school leavers a non-graduate route into a career as a paralegal.
-It takes 18-24 months to complete and apprentices choose a practice area to specialise in from a choice of litigation, employment, family, property and private client.
+It takes typically 24 months to complete and apprentices choose a practice area to specialise in from a choice of civil litigation, employment, family, property and private client.

 Another common reason why many graduates work as paralegals is that this is a good way to gain the crucial legal work experience needed to get a training contract.
 Some paralegals gain experience and then apply for a training contract at the same firm, while others move on from firms where this is not an option and go on to apply successfully elsewhere.